Nuttapon/docs/source/index.md

 ### Collecting Credit Card Information

 First is to collect your customer credit card information.
 Those information are sensitive and needs to be protected at all cost.
-If you're already PCI certified you already know how much works is required to get there and it's unecessary to bother you with the details all over again.
+If you're already PCI certified you already know how much works is required to get there and it's unnecessary to bother you with the details all over again.
 If you're not, at least remember this: any sensitive card data that transit, get stored or processed through your server requires that you pass an audit in order to be PCI compliant.
 If you want to do all the above, good luck to you.

 But for you that just want to get paid there must be a better way.
 That's the moment where Omise comes in.
 You don't need to go through so much pain and tears.
 Send us those sensitive card data and we'll make sure to keep them safe but accessible so you can charge your customers when you need to.